Dreamsnake: Synopsis

-The novel opens with Snake coming to a nomadic tribe to treat a boy, Stavin, who has a tumor.
-While her cobra Mist manufactures an antidote in her venom glands, she leaves Grass, the dreamsnake, with Stavin to help him sleep.
-One of the nomads, Arevin, helps Snake control Mist as the cobra undergoes convulsions through the night, despite the terror that snakes hold for his people.
+The healer Snake comes to a nomadic tribe's camp to treat a boy, Stavin, who has a tumor.
+While her cobra Mist manufactures an antidote in her venom glands, she leaves Grass, her dreamsnake, with Stavin to help him sleep.
+One of the nomads, Arevin, helps Snake control Mist as the cobra undergoes convulsions through the night, despite his people's terror of snakes.
 She returns to Stavin in the morning to find that his parents have mortally wounded Grass, afraid he would hurt the boy.
-Despite her anger, she allows Mist to bite Stavin and inject the antidote.
+Despite her anger, she allows Mist to bite Stavin and inject medication to heal the tumor.
 The leader of the nomads apologizes to Snake, and Arevin asks her to stay with them, but Snake explains that she needs a dreamsnake for her work and must return home and ask for a new one.
 She expresses fear that the other healers will take her snakes and cast her out instead.
 As she leaves, Arevin asks her to return someday.

-Snake stops at an oasis, where she is asked to help Jesse, a woman who has injured herself falling off a horse.
+Snake stops at an oasis, where she is asked to help Jesse, a woman badly injured in a fall from her horse.
 Jesse's partner Merideth takes Snake to their camp, leaving Snake's baggage at the oasis.
 Snake finds that Jesse has broken her spine, leaving her paralyzed, something Snake cannot heal.
-Merideth and Alex, a third partner, convince Jesse that they should return to Center, where Jesse is from, in the hope that the off-worlders may be able to help her.
-Wandering around near the camp, Snake sees the body of Jesse's horse and realizes the area it fell is radioactive; Jesse had lain there long enough to have fatal radiation poisoning.
+Merideth and their third partner Alex convince Jesse that they should return to Center, where Jesse is from, in the hope that the off-worlders there may be able to help her.
+Wandering around near the camp, Snake sees the body of Jesse's horse and realizes that they fell into a radioactive crater remaining after a nuclear war, where Jesse lay long enough to contract fatal radiation poisoning.
 Snake offers to let Mist bite Jesse and relieve her pain; Jesse accepts, and Merideth and Alex bid her farewell.
-Before she dies, Jesse tells Snake that her family is indebted to Snake and could help her get another dreamsnake from another planet.
+Before she dies of a brain hemorrhage prior to Mist's bite, Jesse tells Snake that her family is indebted to Snake and could help her obtain another dreamsnake.

-Returning to the oasis, Snake finds that someone has rifled through her belongings and stolen her journal.
+Returning to the oasis, Snake finds that someone has rifled through her belongings and stolen her maps and journal.
 Grum, a caravan leader also camped there, says it was the work of a "crazy".
 Back among the nomads, Arevin decides to go after Snake.
-Snake crosses the Western desert to the town of Mountainside, where the mayor's son Gabriel asks her to heal the mayor.
+Snake crosses the western desert to the town of Mountainside, where the mayor's son Gabriel asks her to heal the mayor.
 While staying with them, Snake invites Gabriel to sleep with her.
-After he expresses hesitation, she learns that he impregnated a friend as a result of being improperly taught "biocontrol", and that this led to a difficult relationship with his father.
-She tells him he can still learn, and suggests he find a different teacher when he leaves Mountainside, as he intends to do.
+After he expresses hesitation, she learns that he impregnated a friend as a result of being improperly taught "biocontrol", the birth control method practiced by humans post-apocalypse, and that this led to a difficult relationship with his father.
+She tells him he can still learn, and suggests he find a different teacher and learn effective methods when he leaves Mountainside, as he intends to do.